muhkartal/NeuroMed/docs/Installation_Guide.md

 **Solution**: Check your API key in the `.env` file and ensure internet connectivity

-**Issue**: Docker container exits immediately **Solution**: Check logs with `docker logs medexplain` and ensure environment variables are set correctly
+**Issue**: Docker container exits immediately **Solution**: Check logs with `docker logs Vital` and ensure environment variables are set correctly

 ### Getting Help